Please note: Students are responsible for obtaining any required empowerments or transmissions.

 Basic General Courses

 What Did the Buddha Say?
-Exploring the Sutras Parts 1 (Jan 7) & 2 (Mar 11) - Sundays at 1 pm in Tucson (open to all): This class explores some of the documented stories and teachings of the Buddha, primarily from the Sutras (both Pali and Sanskrit sources), as well as commentaries by the authors.
+Exploring the Sutras Part 2 - Sundays at 1 pm in Tucson (open to all) starting March 11: This class explores some of the documented stories and teachings of the Buddha, primarily from the Sutras (both Pali and Sanskrit sources), as well as commentaries by the authors.
 The intent is to give Vajrayana practitioners a fuller understanding of selected foundational texts of the tradition, as well as to challenge some of our assumptions and understandings.
 The course will include presentation and discussion.
 Fee: $80, 8 weeks.
 Book sources:

 • The Teachings of the Compassionate Buddha: Early Discourses, the Dhammapada and Later Basic Writings - E.A.
 Burtt (Editor)